sarah-hameed12/University-Portal/README.md

+# LUMS Super Web-App

+The **Super LUMS Web-App** is designed to streamline key university processes that students interact with daily.
+The existing university portal is often difficult to navigate due to fragmented systems, creating friction for both students and faculty.

+Our app centralizes these functionalities into a single, user-friendly platform.
+By integrating **academic management**, **social engagement**, and **event coordination**, it delivers a seamless digital experience tailored for the campus community.
+With the growing importance of **AI**, **distributed systems**, and **data-driven solutions**, this project also sets the foundation for future enhancements that make university life more efficient and connected.

 ## My Role (Contributor: @sarah-hameed12)

 As part of this group project, I was responsible for building several key modules and features: